firetreedesign/ccbpress-core/readme.txt

 2. Getting Started

 == Changelog ==

+= 1.4.5 =
+* Fixed an issue when loading the Widgets page in the WordPress Admin.

 = 1.4.4 =
 * Changes to the rate limit formula for retrieving data from Church Community Builder.